The Warning Signs of

 - Have a family history of retinal tears or detachment

-Retinal Detachments Can Be Treated in 4 Main Ways:
+Retinal Detachment Treatment and Surgery in 4 Main Ways:

 The goal of treatment is to reattach the retina and preserve vision.
 The majority of retinal detachments require surgery to treat the detachments, of which there are 4 main types of retinal procedures.